 Priority will be given to those projects most likely to lead to successful extramural funding.
 In addition, projects that make an impact on addiction-related treatment access, underrepresented minority and/or rural populations, and can introduce or evaluate new tools or technologies useful in addiction recovery—are of high interest.
 For questions on if your research would qualify for Center support, please contact Devan Crawford, firstname.lastname@example.org.
 A PDF file with the below instructions can be downloaded here.

 - Letter of Intent Review

 Letter of Intent Submission

-A Letter of intent is required prior to submission of the pilot grant application.
-Letters of intent should use standard NIH formatting requirements (½ inch margins, Arial size 11 font).
-The letter of intent should be submitted in a PDF format and sent by email to email@example.com.
-Letters must be received by 5pm CST on July 5th, 2019.
+A letter of intent (LOI) is required prior to submission of the pilot grant application.
+Letters of intent should use standard NIH formatting requirements (½ inch margins, Arial size 11-point font).
+The letter of intent should be submitted as a PDF file and sent by email to Devan Crawford, email@example.com.
+Letters must be received by 5pm CDT on September 1, 2020.
 Late letters will not be accepted.